 Easy art sub plans for elementary – is there such a thing?
 Being out for even a single day is more work than actually teaching!
 Scrambling to figure out engaging, no tech art sub plans for elementary kids can be incredibly stressful and time-consuming.
 There’s nothing worse than being sick and thinking, “And now I have to write emergency lesson plans?”

 So what do you leave for an elementary art substitute in a pinch?
-Here’s a list of some easy art sub plans that I’ve used in my own art room.
+Here’s a list of some easy art sub plans that I’ve used in my own art room in case of an emergency.
 Some of these you can prep during the summer to set yourself up for success in the fall.
 Others are things you can quite literally print and go.

 When you’re absent?
 Not a lot will get done.
 And the kids?
 They’ll act like they have two left hands and can’t hold a pencil in either.
 You really need to have easy art sub plans in place that will get them moving.